 An exclusive walking safari in one of Africa’s best wildlife areas – the Okavango Delta, Botswana.
-This safari trip includes two nights at a luxury lodge (either Gunn’s or Moremi Crossing Camps) while three nights will be spent at a fully catered, very comfortable mobile tented camp.
+This safari trip includes two nights at a luxury lodge, Gunn’s Camp, while three nights will be spent at a fully catered, very comfortable mobile tented camp.

 2 min. and 4 max.